-Grisha Stewart is an author, international speaker, and dog trainer who specializes in dog reactivity.
-She founded Empowered Animals and the online Animal Building Blocks Academy in Alaska and Ahimsa Dog Training in Seattle, which has earned many awards, including Best of Western Washington.
+Grisha Stewart is an author, international speaker, and dog trainer based in Oregon, USA, who specializes in dog reactivity.
+She founded Empowered Animals and the online Animal Building Blocks Academy, as well as Ahimsa Dog Training in Seattle, which sold to a staff member in 2015.
+Grisha's Ahimsa team, earned many awards, including Best of Seattle and Best of Western Washington.

 "Ahimsa" is a Buddhist doctrine of nonviolence to all living things, which reflects Grisha's focus on force-free methods to promote the well-being of dogs and their humans.

 Her seminal book, "Behavior Adjustment Training: BAT for Aggression, Reactivity, and Fear in Dogs," was published by Dogwise in late 2011.
 Grisha's popular second book, "The Official Ahimsa Dog Training Manual: A Practical, Force-Free Guide to Problem Solving & Manners," was published in 2012 and updated in 2014.
 She also has over a dozen DVDs, with 6 currently in print.
 Her third book, BAT 2.0 was released in early 2016 and is available to order here on her site (and other places, but here is best)!
 This content replaces the first BAT book.

 Grisha is an enthusiastic and entertaining presenter who creates her seminars to accommodate a variety of learning styles.

 She continues to present seminars around the world and lessons online.